 If your family background is rich with a diverse, traceable culture, you may choose to implement this into your family emblem.
 Perhaps you have a rich Scottish background, and choose to create a family crest implementing elements of heraldry into your family emblem instead.

 A lot of families have a coat of arms that can be traced back and rebuilt using various services.
-While this can be a good start or a good replacement for a modern family emblem, it isn’t going to fill the purpose of a family emblem as well.
+While this can be a good start, it isn’t going to fill the purpose of a family emblem as well.

 This is because it isn’t something that is starting with your new dynasty, it isn’t something that represents the culture you are working towards building today.
 Instead, you can draw inspiration from this and implement it into your new family emblem.